carpentries/amy/docs/users_guide/index.md

 ### Adding a New Organisation

-If the site name is not already in AMY, add a new one by selecting "New Organisation."
+If an organisation is not already in AMY, add a new one by selecting "New Organisation."
 Domain and Full Name are required fields.
 Enter in the domain (full website, such as https://www.example.com/library).
 When known, enter in the country and latitude/longitude of the main location.
 There is also a text box for open ended comments.

 The "Affiliated Organization" field is not being used; always leave this blank.